Luiz-Carlos-A/Luiz-Carlos-A/README.md

   <summary>👨‍💻 More about me</summary>

   - 💬 I have studied React.js, SQL and Python.
-  - 💬 I really like creating applications using Artificial Intelligence
+  - 💬 I really like creating facial recognition applications using Artificial Intelligence.
   - ⚡ In my free time I like to develop games and make pixel art.
 </details>